Last updated on May 21st, 2023 at 09:02 am

 The flower holds a strong meaning in Greek mythology, where the beautiful Helen of Troy was born from the tears of Zeus.
 The delicate and complex petals of the flower are symbolic of the strength of the female, born of the tears of the male.

-are red helenium flower meaning.
+Red symbolizes power; it helps you stand strong in adversity.
+Confidence and conviction are red helenium flower meanings.
 It’s the color of courage and strength.
-Gift it to someone who is feeling uncertain about something.
-Give them the courage to face life with confidence.
+Gift it to someone uncertain about something to give them the courage to face life confidently.

 Orange symbolizes fire; it helps you be more daring.
 It can also symbolize warmth and passion.
 Love is orange helenium flower meaning.
 It’s the color of the heart.
 Gift it to someone who is in despair.
 It will give them a sense of warmth and affection.

-- The genus Helenium has more than 40 species of annuals and perennials native to the Americas
+- The genus Helenium has more than 40 species of annuals and perennials native to the Americas.

 - Helenium is also known by other names- Sneezeweed & Helen’s Flower